HotPatcher: A open source UE resource hot patching tool

 2021.06.24 Update

-• Fixed errors in CookAndPak, ensuring that all resources have been cooked during packaging.
+• Fixed errors in CookAndPak, ensuring everything is cooked before packaging.

-Supported packaging external files from the editor’s right-click menu:
+Allowed packaging external files through the right-click menu in the editor,

 Needs to be pre-configured in Project Settings-Plugins-Hot Patcher: